mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 To still enable innovation in the (encrypted) higher layers, any exposed information must be transport independent to not enforce new unwanted restriction on the higher layers.
-As we do not know the requirements of future transport protocol or services, it is not clear if we can now make a decision about what should be ossified.
-An extendable design of any mechanism in the path layer would allow changes to these decision (to a certain extend).
+As we do not know the requirements of future transport protocol or services, it is not clear if we can now make a decision today about what should be ossified.
+An extendable design for any mechanism in the path layer would allow changes to these decision (to a certain extend).
 While extensibility enables protocol evolution in itself, or even transition to comply new mechanisms, it also adds complexity, overhead, and risk of misuse and unauthorized exploitation